ORA Ombudsman Vision & Mission

 Interactions with the FDA can sometimes be confusing, daunting, and complicated.
 Occasionally, miscommunication occurs because the two sides aren’t speaking the same language.
-The ORA Ombudsman helps mitigate these factors between ORA staff and external parties without those parties fearing adverse administrative or retaliatory consequences.
+The ORA Ombudsman helps mitigate these factors between ORA staff and external parties without those parties fearing adverse administrative or retaliatory consequences (please refer to FDA's Non-Retaliation Policy).
 When disputes arise, the office is a sounding board that will listen to concerns and solve problems.

 What kinds of issues does the ORA Ombudsman handle?

-The Ombudsman’s Office will listen to your complaints, questions, and comments regarding (but is not limited to):
+The ombudsman will listen to your complaints, questions, and comments regarding (but is not limited to):

 - Import detentions and refusals;